tsbertalan/CarND-PID-Control-Project/README.md

-##### Online PID training with coordinate ascent, or "twiddle"
+##### Online PID training with coordinate descent, or "twiddle"

-After getting the PID coefficients in the neighborhood of good values by a combination of ZN and intuition about their effects, I ran coordinate ascent  (CA) as suggested in an attempt at fine-tuning.
+After getting the PID coefficients in the neighborhood of good values by a combination of ZN and intuition about their effects, I ran coordinate descent (CD) as suggested in an attempt at fine-tuning.

-CA keeps track of both the parameter vector and a step size vector at each iteration.
+CD keeps track of both the parameter vector and a step size vector at each iteration.
 At each step, we loop over the parameters, first attempting an increase by the corresponding step size, then a decrease, then a return to the original value.
 If either the increase or decrease succeeded